Please see the Press Release included below regarding the launch of the Interactive Short-Term Rental Accommodation Map.

 - Licensee Code of Conduct & Acknowledgment Schedule "B"

-Please click the below link to complete the online application form and upload the documents outlined in Step 1.
-At the end of this process you will be required to pay the non-refundable Application Fee of $1,500.00.
-(Plus applicable service fees).
+Please click the below link to complete the online application form and upload the documents outlined in Step 2.
+At the end of this process you will be required to pay the non-refundable Application Fee of $1,750.00.
+(Plus applicable service fees).2025 Short-Term Rental Licence Applications are being accepted until a total of 300 Applications have been received.
+Once 300 Licence Applications have been received, the application process will be closed until the number of Licences issued falls below the 300 limit set out in By-law 22-017, as amended.

 Please contact a Licensed Electrical Contracting (LEC) business to perform an Electrical System Safety Assessment.
 An Electrical System Safety Assessment is a review of your home's electrical wiring and/or devices to identify potential electrical hazards that could lead to a fire and/or shock.
 The report required is to be dated less than 5 years old.
 Please upload the completed inspection report when completed.
 More details - HVAC Inspection Report (if applicable)